 in this garden are picked regularly and used by Aramark chefs for food served in Fresh!

 Collectively, through both Garden Commons areas, we aim to answer questions such as:

 Can gardening relieve my stress?, How can we maximize growing space and improve plant

 productivity through sustainable backyard gardening practices?, and Why is it important

 for us to grow food for ourselves as a community?
 Along with having fun and trying

 new healthy foods, we hope that you will gain some awareness of our stake in our food

 system.
 By volunteering for the Garden Commons project, you may find yourself leaving

 a little happier, healthier, and more knowledgeable.

-Both gardens are under reconstruction as of Spring 2020.
+Both gardens are currently under reconstruction.
 If you are interested in learning sustainable agriculture practices and earning meaningful service hours, sign up to receive email updates from our office.